 - Side effects: nausea, changes in lipids (blood fat) which should be routinely monitored, lipodystrophy (fat accumulation), heart disease and diarrhoea.

-The European patient information and detailed Product Information for lopinavir/r (Kaletra) are available in PDF format from this link at the European Medicines Agency (EMA) website.
+The European patient information and detailed Product Information for lopinavir/r (Kaletra) are available from this link on the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.

 The Product Information is a detailed technical summary that you can access as a PDF file by clicking the ‘Product Information’ tab.
 It describes more precisely how the drug works and how it is processed by your body.
 This includes, for example, reported food interaction studies in terms of calories or fat content.
 It includes more details of the study results and a full list of side effects and drug interactions.